philackm/ScrollableGraphView/README.md

 ## Usage

-### Adding the GraphView to your project:
+### Adding the ScrollableGraphView to your project:

+Add the ```ScrollableGraphView``` class to your project.
+There are two ways to add the ScrollableGraphView to your project.

+#### Manually
-1. Add [GraphView.swift](graphview_example/GraphView/GraphView.swift) to your project in Xcode
+Add [ScrollableGraphView.swift](graphview_example/ScrollableGraphView/ScrollableGraphView.swift) to your project in Xcode

+#### CocoaPods
+Add ```pod 'ScrollableGraphView'``` to your Podfile and then make sure to ```import ScrollableGraphView``` in your code.

+### Creating a graph and setting the data.

-2. Create a GraphView instance and set the data and labels
+1. Create a ScrollableGraphView instance and set the data and labels
     ```swift
-    let graphView = GraphView(frame: someFrame)
+    let graphView = ScrollableGraphView(frame: someFrame)
     let data = [4, 8, 15, 16, 23, 42]
     let labels = ["one", "two", "three", "four", "five", "six"]
     graphView.setData(data, withLabels: labels)
     ```

-3. Add the GraphView to the view hierarchy.
+2. Add the ScrollableGraphView to the view hierarchy.
     ```swift
     someViewController.view.addSubview(graphView)
     ```